hswolff/website/content/uses.md

 - My computer is a 15-inch MacBook Pro (Mid 2015, 2.8 GHz Quad-Core Intel Core i7, 16 GB 1600 MHz DDR3)
 - I do not use an external monitor.
 - I have an external Apple Keyboard and external Apple Touchpad

+# Video Tour

+I recorded a fun video showcasing my recording setup.
+It's from October 2019 so may be a little outdated, but hopefully you find it useful!

+<iframe src="//www.youtube.com/embed/VeSahw3jFYw" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe>